Set up your MagSafe Charger

-The MagSafe Charger is designed to negotiate the max. power up to 9 volts (V) and 3 amps (A) with a USB PD-compatible power adapter.
-MagSafe will optimise power delivered to the iPhone dynamically.
+The MagSafe Charger is designed to negotiate the max power up to 9 volt (V) and 3 amp (A) with a USB PD-compatible power adapter.
+MagSafe will dynamically optimize power delivered to the iPhone.
 The power delivered to your iPhone at any moment will vary depending on various factors, including temperature and system activity.

 - USB-C connector.
 USB-A is not supported

 - 9V/2.22A or 9V/2.56A and higher